BrenKenna/pyanamo/Creating and Managing Workflows.md

 ### Mapping Locked Items to their AWS-Batch Job State

 Users can also map the locked itemIDs to AWS-Batch job states.
-This allows users view which of their locked items still running jobs or Succeeded/Exited jobs on an itemID level.
+This allows users to view which of their locked items still running jobs or "*Succeeded/Exited*" jobs on an itemID level.
 Since AWS-Batch only keeps their jobIDs for a certain amount of time, items locked by these jobs are also outputted.

 ```python
 # Import